• Mental Health

 Cost & Insurance Coverage for ART Therapy

-The cost for treatment with ART is comparable with other mental health therapies such as Cognitive Behavioral Therapy or Client-Centered Counseling.
-ART has been listed by the American Psychological Association as an approved treatment and therefore insurance can be billed.
-The listing can be found here.
+The cost for therapy using ART is comparable with other mental health therapies such as cognitive behavioral therapy or client-centered counseling.
+ART has been listed by the American Psychological Association as an approved treatment and therefore it should be covered by mental health insurance.
 Therapists who accept payment “out of pocket” usually charge from $100 to $200 per session.
 Some therapists use a sliding scale to determine what the client can afford.

 ART therapy is conducted in a clinician’s office while the client sits comfortably in a chair.
 The first session would be an intake session.
 The therapist would gather all of the information and history relevant to their formulation of the problem and in selecting appropriate interventions.
 If the client meets the criteria to do ART, the therapist will explain what ART is, and what is known and unknown about what makes ART work.